 In the case of State v.
 Musa, the victim a married woman, alleged two men had dragged her into her own house and had raped her one after the other.
 There were traces of semen on her clothes but there were no such traces on the clothes of accused persons.
 Therefore, the court with the opinion that there was no case of rape made out, but the accused were held guilty of an offence under section 354 as they had indecently dragged the victim intending to outrage her modesty.

 This is an old case before amendment in the S 375 (Rape).
-Post amendment the section empowers the court that with proof “penetration” to be convicted as the offence of rape.
+Post amendment the section empowers the court with proof of “penetration” to be convicted as the offence of rape.

-The accused did so with an intention or the knowledge that he is likely to outrage the modesty of the aggrieved
+The accused did so with the intention or the knowledge that he was likely to outrage the modesty of the aggrieved

 In the landmark case of State of Punjab v.
 Major Singh, the question was raised whether the act of the accused causing injury to the private parts of a minor female constituted the offence of outraging her modesty.
 The Supreme Court laid the test of determining the outrage in respect of the prudence of a reasonable man.
 If such a man thinks that the act committed is sufficient enough to tarnish the modesty of a woman then such an act would attract the provisions of the impugned Section.